parsonsmatt/command-pattern/5-refactoring-example.md

 Note:

+Let's look at the imperative formulation of this logic.
 This method takes a user and a plan that we want to subscribe them to.
 We're going to iterate over all the users current subscriptions and cancel anything on the same product.
 Then we finally subscribe them to that plan.